 Millennials are becoming the largest share of the workforce, and they are significant drivers in ETF adoption through employer-sponsored plans.
 The latest data shows millennials have over 40 percent of their portfolios in ETFs, and the majority plan to increase their allocations to ETFs in coming years.

-Understanding that millennials want ETF options is pivotal for advisors in solidifying their relationship with participants, particularly as workplace demographics shift.
+Understanding that millennials want options is pivotal for advisors in solidifying their relationship with participants, particularly as workplace demographics shift.
 However, it is equally important to recognize what ETFs bring to the table.
 ETFs are attractive to investors, millennials and otherwise, for a number of reasons:

 - Most ETFs are indexed and not actively managed resulting in lower fund expenses compared to most mutual funds and annuities.